Welcome to Costa Rica Adventure!

 Travelers are responsible for international airfare to and from Costa Rica.

-This will be a fast-paced trip designed for thrill seekers who want to experience some of the country’s best adventurous activities, pristine nature, and Costa Rican culture.
+This will be a fast-paced trip designed for thrill-seekers who want to experience some of the country’s best adrenaline-inducing activities, pristine nature, and Costa Rican culture.

 A reasonable level of fitness is required, as we’ll be biking, rappelling, and rafting for sustained periods of time through the jungles of Costa Rica.